jsolorzano734/backgroundRemoveProgram/README.md

 # Usage
-* Download the [RemoveBackground.jsx](https://github.com/jsolorzano734/backgroundRemoveProgram/blob/main/RemoveBackground.jsx) file to you computer.
+* Download the [RemoveBackground.jsx](https://github.com/jsolorzano734/backgroundRemoveProgram/blob/main/RemoveBackground.jsx) file to your computer.
 * Create two folders
 	- Folder 1 (where you store the images with the current background).
 	- Folder 2 (where you store the images with the new background).